Permafrost/TundraTN/README.md

 // This service is designed to be called directly from a Trading Networks bizdoc processing rule. tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $parse?, $prefix?, $part, $encoding, $strict);

-// Reprocesses the given document in Trading Networks by rematching it against the
-// processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);

 // One-to-many conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
 // Calls the given splitting service, passing the parsed content as an input, and routing the split
 // content back to Trading Networks as new documents automatically.